 The verification process includes biometric screening using facial recognition and liveness detection, as well as 2FA verification via SMS.
-The process is easy to integrate via RESTful APIs, and you can of course perform all the standard AML checks you might need such as PEP and sanction checks.
+The process is easy to integrate via RESTful APIs, and you can of course perform all the standard AML checks you might need such as PEP and sanctions checks.

-- Biometrics screening: the company relies on a technology called FaceMatch to verify customers.
+- Biometrics screening: The company relies on a technology called FaceMatch to verify customers.